Shoulder pain can make the most simple activity difficult. Suddenly, brushing your teeth, getting dressed, and driving can become excruciating.

 If you’re experiencing discomfort in one (or both) of your shoulders, it’s important to seek medical advice before assuming the issue is something trivial.
 While it may be the result of sleeping in an unusual position, or due to a minor strain after a workout, it’s also possible to feel aches and pain as a result of rheumatoid arthritis or a heart attack.

 5 Ways to Relieve Shoulder Pain at Night

 There are several simple remedies you can try at home to relieve shoulder pain.
-The most common ones include:
+The most common ones include the following:

 1. Ice packs

 If your pain is a result of an injury, applying a cold pack will help reduce swelling and numb the area, resulting in a reduction of shoulder pain.
 Keep in mind that this is a temporary treatment, so always seek medical treatment after experiencing trauma.

 If your pain is a result of a chronic condition, applying a heat pack will soothe the area and improve blood flow.

 The shoulders, neck, and upper back often carry the brunt of the stress.
 Stretching exercises (performed properly) will help release the tension.

 4. Avoid heavy lifting

 If lifting items is part of your job, ask whether your duties can be modified.
 If they cannot, take a couple of days off.